PalashLalwani/sentiments-analysis-using-nltk/README.md

 Live sentiments are analysed by plotting graph using matplotlib.

 This model is only for learning and implementing nltk.
 We can directly use TextBlob in python to directly generate the sentiments.
-For this code is available in my previous repository: https://github.com/PalashLalwani/twitter-sentiment-analysis
+This code is available in my previous repository: https://github.com/PalashLalwani/twitter-sentiment-analysis